sarahciston/shequalifies/posts/field2-dataIds.md

 Both make unique use of natural materials as indexical markers of or in feedback with human patterns, as well as because they also speak at least loosely to the prior section's discussion of open, adaptable forms.
 The detritus of the vacuum bag recalls Lupton's data-as-remains and the question _To whom does the data one makes belong?_ (more on this later, time permitting).[^mine]

-[^mine]: My data decomposes when the cloud service start-up I have uploaded my voice to in order to produce the voice synthesizer who will sound like me and speak as me for _innervoiceover_ is sold to a larger start-up.
+[^mine]: My data decomposes when the cloud service start-up I have uploaded my voice to (lyrebird.ai) in order to produce the voice synthesizer who will sound like me and speak as me for _innervoiceover_ is sold to a larger start-up.
 I have no way to download my synthesized voice, or my original voice, no way to reproduce the sound of me.
 The API through which I access myself one day just stops working and I follow the trail to an email in my spam folder warning me of its immanent shutdown---but no way to recover 'my' data.
 Where has my data gone to decompose?
 Who now owns the traces of me on that server somewhere, where?
 What they might one day make?
 What format they're in that will also go defunct or overheat or any other way technologies resist our attempts at immortality, preservation, ownership, leakage prevention?

 <div class="artist">